 Keys to Apply God’s Anti-stress Therapy

 God’s anti-stress therapy is God’s rest.
 In the previous post, we looked at God’s rest and the main way of entering and staying in it.
-One of the most important keys to apply this anti-stress therapy is the exercise of self-control in our thinking.
+One of the most important keys to applying this anti-stress therapy is the exercise of self-control in our thinking.

-Keys to apply God’s anti-stress therapy – renewing of the mind
+Keys to Apply God’s Anti-stress Therapy – Renewing of the Mind

-Because our mind is the most important battlefield, not only the way we think and the stereotypes we have but also the thoughts we focus on an everyday level play a decisive role in dealing with stress and anxiety.
+Because our mind is the most important battlefield, not only the way we think and the stereotypes we have, but also the thoughts we focus on an everyday level play a decisive role in dealing with stress and anxiety.
 God gives us a solution to both aspects of thinking.
 The solution to the first aspect, which relates to established patterns of thought and stereotypes, is the re-programming, called renewing of the mind.
-This is a long and continuous process supported by studying the Word of God and by being led in all truth by the Holy Spirit.
-In this way, false and destructive models of thinking are identified and destroyed.
-At the same time, new ways of thinking and perception corresponding to God’s truths are being created.

 The renewed mind is the foundation that holds us and makes us stable and resistant to stress.
 The renewed thinking is based on the truth, and truth means freedom.
-This includes also the freedom of response and dealing with attacks of anxiety and fear.
-The renewed mind and way of thinking is centered and stands on an unshakable and unchanging foundation.
-This is Christ Who is the Rock.
-The renewed mind is able to rest in the unchangeable, unconditional love of God guaranteed by the personal covenant relationship.
-It is able to rest in his complete dependence on God, who is the Perfect Parent, Almighty, Sovereign, and in control.
+This also includes the freedom of response and dealing with attacks of anxiety and fear.
+The renewed mind and way of thinking are centered and stand on an unshakable and unchanging foundation.

 Be sure to pin me for later!